thejsway/thejsway/manuscript/intro03.md

 # Introducing JavaScript

-## TL;DR

-* Originally created to animate web pages, the JavaScript language can now be used almost everywhere, from servers to mobile apps and connected devices.

-* JavaScript is becoming essential for many software developers.
-It's an excellent choice as a first language for learning programming.

-* It's been standardized under the name **ECMAScript** and is continuously improved ever since.

-* The JavaScript version used in this book is **ES2015**, otherwise known as **ES6**.
-Albeit recent, it is now well supported by most environments.
+It's time to get acquainted with the main topic of this whole book: JavaScript!

-## History of JavaScript
+## A brief history of JavaScript

 JavaScript is first and foremost the programming language of the web.
-It was invented in 1995 by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), who at the time worked for [Netscape](https://en.wikipedia.org/wiki/Netscape_Communications), which created the first popular web browser (Firefox's ancestor).
+It was invented in 1995 by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), who at the time worked for [Netscape Communications](https://en.wikipedia.org/wiki/Netscape_Communications), the company which created the first popular web browser by the same name.

+!!! info

-I> A **browser** is the software you use to visit webpages and use web applications.
+    A [web browser](https://en.wikipedia.org/wiki/Web_browser) is the software you use to visit webpages and use web applications.

+!!! warning

-W> JavaScript should not be confused with Java, another language invented at the same time!
-Both share a similar syntax, but their use cases and "philosophies" are very different.
+    JavaScript should not be confused with [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), another programming language invented at the same time.
+Both share a similar syntax, but their use cases and design principles are very different.

-The idea behind JavaScript was to create a simple language to make web pages dynamic and interactive, since back then, pages were very simple.
+The idea behind JavaScript was to create a simple language to make web pages dynamic and interactive.
+Back then, pages were very simple.

 ![Yahoo's home page circa 1994](images/intro03-01.jpg)